The White House Reportedly Asked Pentagon To Draw Up Military Plans To Strike Iran, Leaving It ‘Rattled’

 “It definitely rattled people.
 People were shocked.
 It was mind-boggling how cavalier they were about hitting Iran.”

 According to the report, what caught the Pentagon off-guard was that the request by the White House had come as a response to an “attack” that did no harm to U.S. personnel.

-“Former U.S. officials said it was unnerving that the National Security Council asked for far-reaching military options to strike Iran in response to attacks that caused little damage and no injuries,” the report said.
+Former U.S. officials told the Journal said it was “unnerving” that the National Security Council’s request for military operations in Iran — which would significantly alter the American position in the Middle East in the long-term — came after militant attacks that “caused little damage and no injuries.”

 It is unclear if the request had been approved by Donald Trump, or if “concrete” plans to strike Iran were actually drawn up, but the Defense Department “did indeed comply with the National Security Council’s request to develop those options,” reports CNBC.